TOTAL SOLAR ECLIPSES

 Solar prominences and the extreme inner Corona.
 Taken by John O'Neill from Kailua-Kona, Hawaii 11th July 1991.

-Zoom Lens at focal length of 210mm.
+Zoom Lens set at a focal-length of 210mm.

 Top | Home | Sky & Gallery